Merci-chao/userChrome.js/README.md

 	- Support `toolkit.tabbox.switchByScrolling`.
 - Fixes
 	- The group hover preview panel might incorrectly display when collapsing the group.
-	- Scrolling was not smooth when expanding a group and the Tabs Bar started to scroll.
+	- Scrolling was not smooth when expanding a group and the Tab Bar started to scroll.
 	- The animation of drag-and-drop with drop indicator was missing from v3.5.
-	- Tabs Bar could not be scrolled after using the horizontal wheel.
+	- Tab Bar could not be scrolled after using the horizontal wheel.
 	- Audio button did not have a consistent appearance on pinned tabs when `pinnedTabsFlexWidth` was enabled.
 	- Incorrect minimum tab width and layout glitches when setting UI density to Touch.
 	- Various minor bugs and issues.